paolodamico/holocron/README.md

 The motivation for this implementation is to follow libsodium's design but implementing a key encapsulation mechanism that already incorporates a quantum-resistant algorithm.
 The (few) design choices made here follow the principle that the ciphertext will remain secure as long as the security of either the classical **OR** post-quantum algorithms holds.

 This implementation does not roll its own cryptography, there are no cryptographic algorithms or ciphers being implemented here, this is rather a reference implementation of a specific standardized ciphersuite choice and the wiring/encoding format.

+The name "Holocron" comes from following the Star Wars lore (Kyber, X-Wing, ...)

 ## Design Choices